 - Funeral Planning: care of your body, funeral ceremony, disposal of corpse, and more.

-Cost: $150 per person for group series, generosity policy applies; $50. per hour for private instruction.
+Cost: $180.* (includes materials) per person for group series, generosity policy available; $50. per hour for private instruction.

 It is never too soon to contemplate and prepare for death.